finnito/Science/content/11sci/as90930/8-report-writing.md

 > Things that you are keeping __constant__ in between trials.

 - Control variables allow a test to be fair
-- Control variables allow a method to be __reliable__
+- Control variables allow a method to be __reliable__ (consistent)
-- Control variables should mean that results are consistent
-- They allow you to draw a casual relationship between the thing you are changing (independent) and the thing that you are measuring (dependent).
-- <mark>Without control variables, you cannot be sure that the thing you are changing was the __sole__ influence on your measurements.</mark>
+- <mark>Without control variables, you cannot be sure that the thing you are changing was the __sole__ influence on your measurements.</mark> There may have been other influences.
-- Include __at least four control variables__ in your report and __explain how you will control them__.
+- Include __at least four control variables__ in your report and __explain how__ you will control them and __how they would influence your measurements if not controlled__.

-- It is important to include an explanation when possible.
+---

 For example:

-- We will use the same volume of hydrochloric acid each time, measured with a measuring cylinder.
+- We will use the same volume of hydrochloric acid each time.
+  + __How:__ We will measure it with a measuring cylinder (in mls).
-  + If the volume of acid used each time was different there would be a different number of hydrochloric acid molecules available to react.
-This would affect the number of possible collisions and therefore the rate of reaction.
+  + __Why:__ If the volume of acid used each time was different there would be a different number of hydrochloric acid molecules available to react.
+This would affect the number and frequency of of possible collisions and therefore the rate of reaction.
-- We will use the same concentration of hydrochloric acid each time (provided by school).
-  + If the concentration of hydrochloric acid changed, there would be a different number of hydrochloric acid molecules available to react.
-This would affect the number of possible collisions and therefore the rate of reaction.
-- We will use the same temperature of hydrochloric acid each time (measured with a thermometer).
-  + If the temperature of the hydrochloric acid changed, the molecules would have different kinetic energies.
-This means that the probability that a particle has enough energy to surpass the activation energy would be affected.
-This in turn would affect the rate of reaction.
-- We will use the same mass of calcium carbonate each time (measured with a balance).
-  + If the mass of calcium carbonate were to change, there would be a different number of calcium carbonate particles available to react.
-This would change the number of possible collisions and therefore the rate of reaction.

 ---